virgiliud/scrollClass.js/README.md

 # scrollClass.js

-A simple jQuery plugin for adding classes to elements when they are scrolled into view.
+A simple jQuery plugin for adding classes to elements when they are scrolled into view and firing callbacks.

-The plugin was created as a simple way to add CSS3 animation effects to elements based on the scroll position.

 [View Demo](http://www.virgiliudiaconu.com/work/scroll-class/)